Electronic health record: Emergency medical services

-Ambulance services in Australia, the United States and the United Kingdom have introduced the use of EMR systems.
+Ambulance services in Australia, the United States, and the United Kingdom have introduced EMR systems.
 EMS Encounters in the United States are recorded using various platforms and vendors in compliance with the NEMSIS (National EMS Information System) standard.
-The benefits of electronic records in ambulances include: patient data sharing, injury/illness prevention, better training for paramedics, review of clinical standards, better research options for pre-hospital care and design of future treatment options, data based outcome improvement, and clinical decision support.
+The benefits of electronic records in ambulances include patient data sharing, injury/illness prevention, better training for paramedics, review of clinical standards, better research options for pre-hospital care and design of future treatment options, data-based outcome improvement, and clinical decision support.